FelixOnline/v2/content/articles/2015-12-11-ibm-in-sexism-row-over-hackahairdryer.md

 subtitle: >
   Female scientists wondered whether men would be asked to hack a beard trimmer
 date: "2015-12-11 15:27:39 +0000"

 # Attributes from Felix Online V1
 id: "5812"
 old_path: /news/5812/ibm-in-sexism-row-over-hackahairdryer
 aliases:
  - /news/5812/ibm-in-sexism-row-over-hackahairdryer
+imported: true
+comments:
+ - You are so cuteCheap Blade And Soul Gold httpmsnhocomblogtamamshamoonfourgreatguardiansbladesoulIll be there for you urlhttpwwwdailystrengthorgpeople3456231journalBlade  Soul Power levelingurl

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true